vlayer-xyz/vlayer/book/src/features/email.md

 Subject: Wallet recovery of {old account address}
 Body: New wallet address {new account address}
 ```
-Now, we you can access the email from the `Prover` contract:
+Now, we can access the email from the `Prover` contract:

 ```solidity
 contract RecoveryEmail is Prover {